mahdi-zoraghi/react-boilerplate/README.md

-# react-boilerplatecreate a react boilerplate using Webpack
+# create a react boilerplate using Webpack